itsluap/books/the_wrong_answer/chapters/chapter-02-system-flags.md

 “Thanks,” Mara said.

 “I’m not—” Kaya started, then swallowed whatever she wasn’t.
-“I heard if you pick lunch, they leave you alone after school.”
+"I heard if you pick lunch, they leave you alone after school."

-“Heard from who?”
+"Heard from who?"

-Kaya looked at the ceiling.
-“From the ceiling.”
+Kaya looked at the ceiling, then back to Mara with something like recognition.
+"From the ceiling.
+From someone who learned to listen to what it doesn't say."
+She paused.
+"Be careful.
+Some of us notice when people notice things."
 She tried to smile and failed.
-“You shouldn’t have said no to the Unit.”
+"You shouldn't have said no to the Unit."

 “I didn’t say no to the Unit,” Mara said.
 “I said yes to what was true.”